 Do you want to help us improve Friendica?
 Here we have compiled some hints on how to get started and some tasks to help you choose.
 A project like Friendica is the sum of many different contributions.
 Very different skills are required to make good software, not all of them involve coding!
 We are looking for helpers in all areas, whether you write text or code, whether you spread the word to convince people or design new icons.
 Whether you feel like an expert or like a newbie - join us with your ideas!

 Remember the questions you had when you first tried Friendica?
-A good place to start can be to help new people find their way around Friendica in the general support forum.
+A good place to start can be to help new people find their way around Friendica in the general support group.
 Welcome them, answer their questions, point them to documentation or ping other helpers directly if you can't help but think you know who can.

 The documentation contains help on how to translate Friendica at Transifex where the UI is translated.
 If you don't want to translate the UI, or it is already done to your satisfaction, you might want to work on the translation of the /help files?